eresearchqut/VirReport/README.md

 - Additional optional parameters available include:
   ```
     --merge-lane: if several fastq files are provided per sample, these will be collapsed together before performing downstream analyses

     --dedup: first umi_tools will be used to extract UMI informations from fast file headers and after alignment, umi_tools will be used to identify and remove duplicate reads.
     --spadesmem specifies the memory usage available for SPAdes (by default 32)

     --cap3_len: specifies the minimal length of contigs to retain after CAP3 scaffolding (by default 30)

     --blastn_method: The blastn homology search can be specified as blastn instead of megablast using --blastn_method blastn

     --blastn_evalue and --blastp_evalue: specifies the evalue parameter to use during blast analyses (by deafult 0.0001)

     --targets: A text file with the taxonomy of the viruses/virioids of interest can be provided and only these will be retained in the megablast summary results derived at the COVSTATS_NT step using NCBI NT database.
     --blastx: if set to false, it will skip the blastx step performed when searching against local NCBI NT and NR databases

     --orf_minsize and --orf_circ_minsize: correspond to the minimal open reading frames getorf retains that will be used in the tblastn homology search against the virus database (by default 90 bp)
     --contamination_detection and contamination_detection_viral_db: Run cross-sample contamination prediction (CONTAMINATION_DETECTION and/or CONTAMINATION_DETECTION_VIRAL_DB)
   ```

   To enable these options, they can either be included in the nextflow run command:
   ```
   nextflow run eresearchqut/VirReport -profile {docker or singularity or conda} --indexfile index_example.csv --contamination_detection --virusdetect
   ```
-  or the parameter in the nextflow.config file can be udpated to **true**.
+  or the parameter in the nextflow.config file can be udpated.
 For instance:
   ```
   params {
     virusdetect = true